Guisch/yggfetch/README.md

 It use [puppeteer](https://github.com/puppeteer/puppeteer) to create an headless browser and then redirect the output to local http server
 If the environment variable `YGG_USERNAME` is detected, the script will login with the provided credentials before fetching the requested page.
 This does not solve the captcha, The captcha only appear if your IP has a bad reputation.
+It works for the RSS and RSS download, not tested elsewhere.

 ## Getting started